 Acknowledge, support and embrace local governments and other local entities in watershed restoration and protection activities.

-Recognize that our long-term success will require a forward-looking approach that anticipate changing conditions, including long-term trends in sea level, temperature, precipitation, land use and other variables.
+Anticipate changing conditions, including long-term trends in sea level, temperature, precipitation, land use and other variables.

-Institute and adhere to adaptive management principles throughout all levels of the partnership to foster continuous improvement.
+Adaptively manage all levels of the partnership to foster continuous improvement.

-Implement collaborative, consensus-based decision making approaches.

-Use place-based approaches, where appropriate, that produce recognizable benefits to local communities while contributing to larger ecosystem goals.
+Seek consensus when making decisions.Use place-based approaches, where appropriate, that produce recognizable benefits to local communities while contributing to larger ecosystem goals.

-Promote and support initiatives that increase the number and diversity of citizens who support and carry out the conservation and restoration activities necessary to achieve the goals and commitments of the agreement.
+Engage our citizens to increase the number and diversity of people who support and carry out the conservation and restoration activities necessary to achieve the goals and commitments of the Agreement.

-Explore the development of specific social and economic indicators to better understand and measure how human behavior and other social science considerations can drive natural resource management, decision-making, and use.
+Explore the application of social science to better understand and measure how human behavior can drive natural resource use, management, and decision-making.

 Goals and Outcomes